Graham Hales: Closing a newsagents – Part 3

 In the last of a three-part series, newsagent Graham Hales concludes his story of closing a newsagents and explains how he finally completed the sale of his store.
-In part 2, Graham shares how he eventually secured a buyer for his store, and in part 1, he talks about why he and his sister decided to sell their shop.

 The signed contracts marking the sale of our newsagents shop were exchanged just before Christmas, starting a six-week process that would conclude with the closing of our business.
 The first of many actions that would ensure this was done in an orderly and successful manner was to give Menzies, our news wholesaler, notice to close our account and stop supplies.